MarshMeadow/kuro-no-reborn/README.md

 ----

-**Note that! these are just scrappers and do not store any anime on servers.**
+**Note that! these are just scrappers and do not store any anime on it's servers.**